kumaripriyankasingh/terraform-google-bigquery/modules/data_warehouse/tutorial.md

 ## Know your solution

+NOTE: Open the directory where the repository is cloned as a workspace in the editor:
+* Go to the `File` menu.
+* Select `Open Workspace`.
+* Choose the directory where the repository has been cloned.

 Here are the details of the DataWarehouse With BigQuery Jump Start Solution chosen by you.

 Solution Guide: [here](https://cloud.google.com/solutions/data-warehouse)

 The code for the solution is avaiable at the following location
-* Infrastructure code is present as part of <walkthrough-editor-open-file filePath="./modules/data_warehouse/main.tf">`./modules/data_warehouse/main.tf`</walkthrough-editor-open-file>
+* Infrastructure code is present as part of <walkthrough-editor-open-file filePath="./modules/data_warehouse/main.tf">./modules/data_warehouse/main.tf</walkthrough-editor-open-file>
 * Application code directory is located under `./modules/data_warehouse/src`

 ## Explore or Edit the solution as per your requirement